Pyrdacor/Ambermoon/FileSpecs/Characters.md

 # Character file format spec

+This format is used for the following files:
+- Monster_char_data.amb
+- NPC_char.amb
+- Party_char.amb

 Offsets are given in hex.
 Sizes/lengths in dec.
+16 and 32 bit values are stored in big endian format.
+So the most significant bytes come first.
+Example: The value 0x1234 is stored as 0x12 0x34 and the value 0x12345678 is stored as 0x12 0x34 0x56 0x78.

 Offset | Type | Description
 ----|----|----